MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/how-to-update-and-deploy-using-GitHub-Action.md

 ms.custom: devx-track-azdevcli
 ms.prod: azure
 ---
-#  How to config pipeline, edit and push update through GitHub Action
+# How to config pipeline and push updates through GitHub Action

-You can use any of the [Azure Developer CLI template](azure-dev-cli-templates.md) for this walkthrough.
+You can use any of the [Azure Developer CLI template](azure-dev-cli-overview#list-of-azd-templates) for this walkthrough.
 We'll use the [Todo Application with Node.js and Azure Cosmo DB API for MongoDB](https://github.com/azure-samples/todo-nodejs-mongo).

 By now, you should have your Azure resources provisioned and application deployed.
 If not, follow the steps in [get-started](get-started.md).